 • Due to the small amount of eccentricity in the shaft, in comparison to the stroke of a crankshaft, rotary engines have a fraction of the torque of conventional motor at low rpm.

-Mazda has been the biggest producer of rotary engines, and the only maker to use them since the late 1970s.
-General Motors was developing their own more than 40 year ago, but smog laws and the first oil embargo in 1973 caused them to give it up before it was finalized for production.
+Rotary engines and Mazda are natural bedfellows, because Mazda has traditionally been the biggest producer of rotary engines, and the only maker to use them since the 1970s.
+General Motors was developing its own more than 40 year ago, but smog laws and the first oil embargo in 1973 caused it to give up before it was finalized for production.
 NSU and Citroen in Europe did sell cars in small numbers, and Hercules, Norton and Suzuki produced motorcycles, but no one made anywhere near as many as Mazda.
 The Mazda Cosmo first appeared with rotary power in 1965, followed by the R100, R130, RX-2, RX-3, RX-7, Luce, Rotary Pickup Truck, RX-7, and finally the RX-8 which was made until 2012.

 There has been some research recently into producing small rotary engines to power the generator part of a hybrid, due to their compact size and smoothness.
 It is felt that running at a constant speed to generate power the Wankel engine may finally be able to overcome its fuel efficiency and emission issues.